-Sections 103 and 105 of the Securities and Futures Ordinance (Cap.
-571 of the laws of Hong Kong) apply to structured products linked to an unaffiliated third party's shares or to a basket or index of third-party shares.
-Therefore, in the case of an offering of such products to the public in Hong Kong, authorisation by the Securities and Futures Commission of any advertisement, invitation or document in respect of the offering of such products is required.
+The analysis in 'Liability regime' regarding sections 103 and 105 of the Securities and Futures Ordinance (Chapter 571 of the laws of Hong Kong) also applies to structured products linked to an unaffiliated third party's shares or to a basket or index of third-party shares.
+Therefore, in the case of an offering of such products to the public in Hong Kong, authorisation by the

+Securities and Futures Commission of any advertisement, invitation or document in respect of the offering of such products is required.

-For structured products linked to a proprietary index, the issuer should consider any licensing issues that may arise from the use of such an index.
-The issuer may need to enter into a licensing agreement or obtain other forms of consent from the proprietary owner of the relevant index to reference such index or include information relating to such index in the product documentation and offering documents.
+For structured products linked to a proprietary index, the issuer should consider any licensing issues that may arise from the use of such index.
+The issuer may need to enter into a licensing agreement or obtain other forms of consent from the proprietary owner of the relevant index to reference such index and/or include information relating to such index in the product documentation and offering documents.